 She waved and I opened the door.
 People flowed out, and a few moments later the room was clear.
 We wiped the tables, and closed the glass front shelves.

-Her gaze followed him fondly.
+Hilda’s gaze followed him fondly.

 He turned and smiled his shy smile.
 Dust swirled in the light.

 What a lesson!
 If you make it intimate and exclusive and always a bit out of reach, people will knock down the door to be included.

 When school started again in the fall, the me who wanted to be an airline pilot or maybe a forest ranger declared myself interested in English as a major.